 Saving for retirement is never easy, but target date funds can help eliminate some of the guesswork in choosing your 401(k) plan investments.

-Rather than picking stocks and bonds on your own to create a diversified portfolio, you select a single fund designed to have the right combination of assets based on when you plan to retire — your "target date."
+Rather than choosing a mix of stocks and bonds to create a diversified portfolio, you select a single fund designed to have the right combination of assets based on when you plan to retire — your "target date."

 The further out your target date, the more risk you'll be exposed to.

-With a target date fund, your investment manager does that rebalancing work for you.
+After you choose a fund, its investment manager does the rest of the work for you.

-"The asset allocation, rebalancing and investment selection decisions are often the most intimidating for a novice investor," says Kent Anderson, a chartered financial analyst and wealth management investment officer with Country Financial in Bloomington, Ill.
+"The asset allocation, rebalancing and investment selection decisions are often the most intimidating for a novice investor," Anderson says.
 "Target date funds take away these concerns and put these critical decisions on autopilot."

 But their popularity doesn't mean they are without risk.
-Here are 5 things you need to know before deciding whether this investment option is right for you.
+Here are 5 things you need to know to make this investment option work for you.

 Fact 1.
 Your investment choices are limited.